xZeroW/fictional-dollop/Game Idea.md

 - Player must manually move items here
 - Limited capacity to enforce meaningful decisions

+### Permanent Item Progression
+- Extracted and banked items are permanent profile progression, not temporary run rewards
+- Crafting can create or upgrade equipment, materials, and other items that remain across runs
+- Temporary buffs may exist, but they should support the run instead of replacing RPG-style item progression

 ### Death Penalty
 - On death:
   - Lose all dropped items